-All of these except Businessman and White Cat are reincarnation-type isekai.
+All of these except Businessman, White Cat, and Meikyuu are reincarnation-type isekai.
 And although these are all isekai I like, there’s still a fair amount of variety in the quality and kinds of these stories.
 I want to reiterate my warning about vol. 1 of some series.
 For example, I thought Leadale‘s first vol. was kind of weak, but appreciated its second volume much more.
 Contrariwise, I thought Master Swordsman‘s first volume was excellent, but the rest of the series has been slightly inferior (though still plenty enjoyable).
 A noteworthy aspect of Businessman is that’s only two volumes long, so it might satisfy the same desire as the aforementioned single-volume LNs.

 A Judicious Selection of My Favorite Pure Isekai Stories, as of Right Now

 As you probably know if you’ve seen the currently (Spring 2021) airing anime adaptation, The Saint’s Magic Power is Omnipotent is just super warm and sweet.
 I should also note that anime has diverged from the source material in some surprising ways, so expect at least a couple differences if you try the LN after seeing the anime.

 Cooking with Wild Game is pretty unusual among the isekai I’ve read: it has no explicitly fantasy elements (aside from the the protagonist getting isekai’d at the beginning of the story), giving it a different flavor than most isekai.
 Of course, it has a fictional world with fictional people, places, animals, plants, etc. But a dozen volumes in, there’s no magic, no RPG mechanics, no monsters.
 No traditional fantasy elements at all.